rackerlabs/technical-blog/_posts/2014-07-02-spinning-up-your-first-instance-on-rackspace-private-cloud.markdown

 ```sh
 nova keypair-add --pub_key workstation.pub workstation
 ```
-With this SSH public key in the nova keypair database, you can assign it to OpenStack Instances upon creation so you can login via SSH.
+With this SSH public key in the nova keypair database, you can assign it to OpenStack Instances upon creation so you can log in via SSH.

 Create Neutron Networks
 -----------------------